Asynchronous Data Pipeline Architecture for HD Mapping & Spatial Processing

 )

-Validation Gate: Frames exceeding ±5ms deviation from the reference clock are quarantined and routed to a dead-letter queue for offline diagnostics.
-Structured telemetry sinks capture trace IDs, sequence gaps, and drift coefficients to enable continuous calibration monitoring.
+Frames exceeding ±5 ms deviation from the reference clock are quarantined to a dead-letter queue for offline diagnostics.
+Structured telemetry sinks capture trace IDs, sequence gaps, and drift coefficients to keep calibration monitoring continuous rather than periodic.

 import numpy as np